ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 validValues
 ^^^^^^^^^^^

-Optional property to be used with the "Choice" and "MultiChoice" types to restrict the possible values a user can select.
-For instance, to define a "loggingLevel" parameter, this field could have the following values: ["CRITICAL", "ERROR", "WARN", "INFO", "DEBUG", "TRACE"].
+Optional property to be used with the **Choice** and **MultiChoice** types to restrict the possible values a user can select.
+For example, to define a **loggingLevel** parameter, this field could have the following values: ["CRITICAL", "ERROR", "WARN", "INFO", "DEBUG", "TRACE"].

 viewRows
 ^^^^^^^^

-Optional property for Playbook apps to control the height of the display in the input parameter.
-Expects an integer value.
-A value of 1 is default (and will show a text input element) and anything greater than one displays a textarea input when editing the Playbook app in ThreatConnect.
+Optional property for Playbook Apps to control the height of the display in the input parameter, and it expects an integer value.
+A value of 1 is default (and will show a text input element) and anything greater than 1 displays a textarea input when editing the Playbook App in ThreatConnect.

 Playbook App Configuration
 --------------------------